|Course Length:||3 Years Full-Time|

 - Gain counselling and psychotherapy experience with actual clients;

-- Train using a research-informed experiential model of therapy.
+- Train using a research-informed and person-centred experiential model of therapy, with a strong focus towards working therapeutically with emotion and process.

 This degree is for those looking to enter a career in counselling and psychotherapy, either in an environment which utilises counselling or one which encompasses the emotional and psychological wellbeing of others.
 You will develop your counselling knowledge and skills and train to become a highly effective therapist, gaining a critical understanding of the theories, policies and practice relating to counselling and psychotherapy and specialising within an experiential person-centred model of therapy.
 Experienced tutors will support you throughout, from gaining introductory counselling skills with your peers to undertaking professional counselling practice with clients.
 Successful completion of this degree will enable you to practice as a counsellor and psychotherapist.